-- Thijs Rooimans, Ph.D. student
+- Thijs Rooimans, Ph.D. candidate

-- Xiangjie Su, Ph.D. student
+- Xiangjie Su, Ph.D. candidate

 Polyesters such as polylactic acid, polyglycolic acid, or copolymers of them, are very frequently used in biomaterials research, because of its safety and biocompatibility.
 Drug loaded microspheres and nanoparticles are used for local or systemic administration where sustained release of the drug is required for prolonged action.
 Especially therapeutic peptides and proteins can benefit from such sustained release approach, since these sensitive biomolecules are rapidly degraded in the body when injected as such at once.

 Unfortunately, the current generation of polyesters, like the ones mentioned above, are not most suitable for the delivery of peptides and proteins, because degradation of the polymers results in formation of acid degradation products that locally decreases the pH, and can cause denaturation of the protein.
 Also, peptides and proteins contain functional groups that are reactive towards the ester bonds which can cause chemical modification of the peptide/protein, as has been investigated in great detail in our laboratory.
 Both denaturation and modification can be detrimental to the activity of the drug, or can cause immunogenic responses.